 The college search process is like peeling an onion-below each layer of information there's another!
-This book is designed to help you peel that onion, to decide whether or not you want to play softball in college, and if you do, to suggest steps you can take to reach that goal.
+This book is designed to help you peel that onion, in other words, to decide whether or not you want to play softball in college, and if you do, to suggest steps you can take to reach that goal.